joladev/variadic.me/posts/2013-10-15-share-state-between-controllers-in-angularjs.markdown

     $scope.state = State.state;
   });
 ~~~~~

+The "big" difference here will be in the markup, where you refer to your state, eg a property called username, as `state.username` rather than just `username`.

 In most cases this is plenty!
 If you need to react to changes in the state object, you can `$watch`.